MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-plugin-wsl.md

 5. An alert should appear in the portal after a few minutes for a detection on the WSL2 instance.

+> [!NOTE]
-**Note :**  that it takes about 5 minutes for the events to appear on the Microsoft 365 Defender portal
+> It takes about 5 minutes for the events to appear on the Microsoft 365 Defender portal

 Please treat the machine as if it were a “regular” Linux host in your environment, to perform testing against; in particular, we would like to get your feedback on the ability to surface potentially malicious behaviour using the new plug-in.